-➤ Dude: A dude starts at your home unbooted.

-- Deed: Unless they say otherwise, all deeds are in town.
+- > Dude: A dude starts at your home unbooted. - Deed: Unless they say otherwise, all deeds are in town.
 Place a new in-town deed at either end of your street, as the last card in that direction.
 New deeds can't be placed between existing locations on your street.
 Out of Town deeds are never added to your street, but instead are placed off to one side. - Goods: Attach the card to one of your unbooted dudes at a location you control (the dude must be able to attach that card).
 The card sticks with them.
-A dude can usually carry any number of goods, but can only ever have one Horse and one Weapon at a time.
-After you attach a new Weapon (or Horse) to a dude that already has one, you must discard the old one.
-There are a few goods cards that attach to deeds rather than dudes; these are clearly noted on the cards themselves. - > Spells: All spells have restrictions on who can attach them.
+A dude can usually carry any number of goods, but can only ever have one each of a Horse, Weapon, and Attire at a time.
+After you attach a new Weapon, Horse, or Attire to a dude that already has one, you must discard the old one of that type.
+There are a few goods cards that attach to deeds rather than dudes; these are clearly noted on the cards themselves. - Spells: All spells have restrictions on who can attach them.
 Only Hucksters can attach Hexes, only Blessed can attach Miracles, and only Shamans can attach Spirits.
 Attach the card to one of your unbooted dudes at a location you control (the dude must be able to attach that card).
 The card sticks with them.
 A dude can attach any number of spell cards.